pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 ### Upgrade / Downgrade Strategy

-DRA drivers must persist data in NodeResourceCapacity using the oldest version of the numeric types that a user might downgrade to.
-The DRA driver can get downgraded together with the cluster to refresh that data using an older version, if necessary.
-DRA driver developers have to inform admins about their guidelines for upgrades and downgrades.

-The same applies to the allocation result.
-DRA drivers must support whatever version of the numeric type might be stored there.
+Because of the strongly-typed versioning of resource attributes and allocation results, the gRPC interface between kubelet and the DRA driver is tied to the version of the supported semantic models.
+A DRA driver has to implement all gRPC interfaces that might be used by older releases of kubelet.
+The same applies when upgrading kubelet while the DRA driver remains at an older version.

 ### Version Skew Strategy